SamKirkland/FTP-Deploy-Action/README.md

 5. Now you need to add a key to the `secrets` section in your project.
 To add a `secret` go to the `Settings` tab in your project then select `Secrets`.
 Add a new `Secret` for `ftp-password`
 6. Update your yaml file settings

+__Note: Only tracked files will be published by default.
+If you want to publish files that don't exist in github (example: files generated during the action run) you must add those files/folders to `.git-ftp-include`__

 ### Settings
 **Migrating from v2?
 See the [migration guide](v2-v3-migration.md)**